-Originally a timber rampart fortifying London’s seaward side, over the centuries the Tower of London became an infamous fortress and political prison where the likes of Ann Bolyn were publicly executed.
+Elsewhere in the capital is the famous Tower of London - an infamous fortress and political prison where the likes of Ann Bolyn were publicly executed.
 From the White Tower outlook, get the best view of London Bridge—where the heads of decapitated corpses used to serve as a warning to the public that loyalty to the crown was non-negotiable.
+Speak to your Tourlane Travel Expert for more insider tips and recommendations for London.

-Stonehenge is one of the most enigmatic sites in the world.
-The towering sarsens were transported over 140 miles and erected with painstaking accuracy using interlocking joints.
+If you’re interested in ancient history, then the enigmatic site of Stonehenge is a must.
+The towering sarsen stones were transported over 140 miles and erected with painstaking accuracy using interlocking joints.
 Drive to the Wiltshire countryside to see the prehistoric monument for yourself.
 Most agree that the circle of stones is some sort of temple aligned with the solar movements, but beyond that, it remains a mystery.